nammtrong023/ecommerce-admin/README.md

 [Demo link](...)

-## Backend Source
+## Client Source

-The backend source code for this project, you can found in the [backend repository](https://github.com/nammtrong023/ecommerce-be.git).

-The store source code for this project, you can found in the [ecommrce-store repository](https://github.com/nammtrong023/ecommerce-store.git).
+The client source code for this project, you can found in the [ecommrce-store repository](https://github.com/nammtrong023/growth.git).

 ### Features